In 16th Century Salm, legends are real, superstitions run deep, and witches are everywhere.

-The most prevalent in the novel is the legend of the Baptism of Angels, the story of a place of respite, a sanctuaire de répit.
+The most prevalent of the Legends of the Vosges in the novel is the Baptism of Angels, the story of a place of respite, a sanctuaire de répit.

-In medieval times, Catholic Church theology described Hell as being divided into four parts, Hell of the Damned, Purgatory, Limbo of the Patriarchs, and Limbo of Infants.
+During medieval times, the Catholic Church taught that Hell consisted of four parts.
+The Hell of the Damned, Purgatory, Limbo of the Patriarchs, and Limbo of Infants.

 Imagine the heartache of losing a child multiplied by the thought that your precious baby was doomed to spend eternity in torment.
 Limbo offered little solace to grieving parents.

-Places of respite sprung up all over Europe as people sought divine intervention of the Blessed Virgin.
-“Respite baptisms” gave peace of mind to parents in the knowledge that their babies’ souls would join other family members in heaven and their bodies would be buried in consecrated cemeteries.
+Places of respite sprung up all over Europe as people sought the divine intervention of the Blessed Virgin.
+Parents received peace of mind knowing the “Respite baptisms” permitted their baby’s soul to join other family members in heaven.
+The family could also visit the baby’s grave in the consecrated cemetery.